emberjs/rfcs/text/0649-deprecation-staging.md

 - by passing an object conforming to the `AddonDeprecationConfig` interface.

-If a declaration is omitted, Ember will assume that the app is compliant with all deprecations in the "required" stage, but will not opt the app into any assertions.
+If a declaration is omitted, Ember will assume that the app is compliant with all deprecations in the "enabled" stage, but will not opt the app into any assertions.
 This ensures backwards compatibility with apps that do not add this config.

 If a `AddonDeprecationConfig` object is passed, Ember will assume that the app